djndl1/CSNotes/cpp/io_stream_library.md

 - Formating is to a great extent possible using the facilities defined in the `ios` class, but also possbile to insert formatting commands directly into streams using manipulators.

 - Stream objects are the interface between the objects to be input or or output and the `streambuf` which is responsible for the actual I/O to the device.
-This allows to construct a new kind of `streambuf` for a new kind of device and use it in combination with `istream`- and `ostream`-class facilities. iostream objects perform formatting roles.
-Interfacing to new decivecs requires the construction of a new kind of `streambuf` rather than a new kind of stream object.
+This allows to construct a new kind of `streambuf` for a new kind of device and use it in combination with `istream`- and `ostream`-class facilities. `iostream` objects perform formatting roles.
+Interfacing to new devices requires the construction of a new kind of `streambuf` rather than a new kind of stream object.
 A wrapper class around stream classes eases the access to a special device, which is how the `stringstream` classes were constructed.

 # Class `ios_base`